-While most Thais don’t seem to be too concerned about being monitored by the NSA (they’re often a bit too trusting and naive that way!), I have had several Thai friends tell me they’ve closed down their Skype accounts after the NSA spying became public knowledge and now only use their LINE app to send text messages and videos.
+While most Thais don’t seem to be too concerned about being monitored by the NSA (they are often a bit too trusting and naive that way), I have had several Thai friends tell me they have closed down their Skype accounts after the NSA spying became public knowledge, and now only use their LINE app to send text messages and videos.

-Across the world, LINE not being monitored by the NSA (or at least as far as we know) is now a huge selling point for the Japanese mobile phone app and it’s likely to increase its customers base both in Thailand and everywhere else because of it.
+Across the world, LINE not being monitored by the NSA (or at least as far as we know) is now a huge selling point for the Japanese mobile phone app, and it is likely to increase its customers base both in Thailand and everywhere else because of it.

 All in all, while LINE definitely has its limitations (you can’t use it on more than one app, so have to sign up for several accounts to cover a phone and a tablet for instance, and you can’t use it on a PC unless you also have a mobile phone), I don’t see LINE’s popularity in Thailand fading anytime soon.

-Let’s face it, if I’m an avid LINE user, and I’m a western woman who is quite a few years beyond ‘teenager’ or ‘early 20s’, and my closest male Thai friend in his late 40s uses it and loves it, then just about everyone in Thailand is likely to use it.
+Let’s face it, if I am an avid LINE user, and I am a western woman who is quite a few years beyond ‘teenager’ or ‘early 20s’, and my closest male Thai friend in his late 40s uses it and loves it, then just about everyone in Thailand is likely to use it.